-The George Mason University Child Development Center was established to support university faculty, staff, and students by providing an excellent on-site childcare and play based preschool program.
+The George Mason University Child Development Center was established to support university faculty, staff, and students by providing an excellent on-site childcare and play-based preschool program.

-The Mason Child Development Center (CDC) provides a positive and nurturing learning environment that encourages the overall development of each individual child while supporting each family’s culture, language, ethnicity, and structure.
-Our program’s curriculum, activities, and schedule grow out of the characteristics of each classroom’s diverse population, children’s needs and interests, as well as the teacher’s own strengths and interests.
-Our emergent philosophy emphasizes “following the child” through observation and meaningful interactions whereby activities develop out of the interests of the children and a scaffolding, or “stacking” of skills supports the ongoing development of each child.
+The Mason Child Development Center (CDC) provides a positive and nurturing learning environment that encourages the overall development of each child while supporting each family’s culture, language, ethnicity, and structure.
+Our program’s curriculum, activities, and schedule grow out of the characteristics of each classroom’s diverse population, children’s needs and interests, as well as the teacher’s strengths and interests.
+Our emergent philosophy emphasizes “following the child” through observation and meaningful interactions whereby activities develop out of the interests of the children and scaffolding or “stacking” of skills, supports the ongoing development of each child.
 During early childhood, the support and development of the whole child is essential to success in both school and life.
 Our holistic approach, nurtures the healthy growth of children in each area of development through family partnerships, a nutritious whole food menu, and activities which provide children the opportunity to learn skills for self-regulation, and develop awareness of their own body and emotions.

 Our play-based program emphasizes the principles of Emergent Curriculum and the Developmental-Interactionist Approach.
 Developed and studied at the Bank Street College of Education, the guiding principles of this educational framework are: